therealalexolthoff/twin-template/CONTRIBUTING.md

 Everything above is about the **pipeline** — how documents become a searchable index.
 As of now, the pipeline is stable and reliable.
 Contributions are welcome, but they will not substantially extend **the value** of the template.

-By contrast, **chatbot feature contributions**, modular additions layered on top of `main.py`/`context.py` that change what the twin can *do*, without touching how it retrieves knowledge, can substantially improve the value of the template.
+By contrast, **chatbot feature contributions**, modular additions layered on top of `main.py`/`context.py` that change what the chatbot can *do*, without touching how it retrieves knowledge, can substantially improve the value of the template.

 This is new territory for the project, so below is the current state of each area and what a contribution would realistically involve.